Friday, December 12, 2008

 Why should money be scarce or rare?
 Because if it wasn't the supply of money would continue to increase easily, causing inflation.
 This monetary inflation would decrease the value of all money which existed before the introduction of the new supply.

-Money should be valuable intrinsically so that people will trade their time, labor, and goods in exchange for it and hold it as a store of wealth.
+Money should be valuable intrinsically so that people will willingly trade their time, labor, and goods in exchange for it and hold it as a store of wealth.
+Money should be fungible so it is easily traded or spent and its value universally accepted.

-Money should be easily divisible so that it can be used in both large and small transactions simplifying free trade.
+Money should be easily divisible so that it can be used in both large and small transactions simplifying and facilitating free trade.

 Money should be portable so that it can easily be used in trade.
 Ex.
 If a horse was money it would be very hard to take it with you whenever the possibility of trade existed.